-Part 3 – Through the Eye of the Needle
+Darkness Before Dawn (Part 5) – Through the Eye of the Needle (UPDATED)

-In this 5-Part series we are exploring the purpose of polarity and the nature of truth.
+In this 6-part series, we are exploring the purpose of polarity and the nature of truth.
 Please see index at the bottom of the page for chapter selection.

-If, hypothetically speaking, the universe wanted to evaluate heart and soul development at critical junctures in time, dark ages would provide the ideal circumstances for doing so.
-Dark ages can be terribly regressive and destructive and it could be hard to reconcile oneself with the idea – from a spiritual perspective – that the universe would want to impose such harsh circumstances upon humankind.
-However, in the context of the earth being an incubator for the soul, (as postulated in Parts 1 & 2), the possibility that human souls would be tested at important transition points is almost self-evident, especially if the objective is for some kind of sorting to take place.
+If – hypothetically speaking – the universe wanted to evaluate heart and soul development at critical junctures in time, dark ages would provide the ideal circumstances for doing so.
+Dark ages can be terribly regressive and destructive, and it could be hard to reconcile oneself with the idea – from a spiritual perspective – that the universe would want to impose such harsh circumstances upon humankind.
+However, in the context of the earth being an incubator for the soul (as postulated in Parts 2 – 4), the possibility that human souls would be tested during important transition stages between ages is almost self-evident, especially if the objective would be for some kind of sorting to take place.

 Turning Down the Lights